-Full and part time employees may agree with the employer to be paid an annualised salary.
-The annualised salary must be equivalent to their normal wage plus 25%, and be sufficient to cover what the employee would be entitled to if all award overtime and penalty rate obligations were provided.
-More details are in Clause 24 of the Award on the WA Industrial Relations Commission website www.wairc.wa.gov.au
+Full and part time employees may agree with their employer to be paid an annualised salary.
+The annualised salary must be equivalent to their normal wage plus 25%, and be sufficient to cover what the employee would have been entitled to if all award overtime and penalty rate payment obligations had been complied with.
+More details can be found in Clause 24 of the Motel, Hostel, Service Flats and Boarding House Workers Award on the WA Industrial Relations Commission website www.wairc.wa.gov.au.